howest-mct/2023-2024-projectone-ctai-TobiasPottier/Docs/Feedforward.md

 - Feedback 1: Yes you can, but you need atleast one model you trained yourself.

 - Feedback 2: Consult PJ for exact feedback on a flask interface.

+## Conversation 4 (Date: 03/06/2024)

+Lecturer: Tijn Veraghtert

+Questions for this conversation:

+- Question 1: how should i open the door with my servo-motor

+This is the feedback on my questions.

+- Feedback 1: You can create a certain design (showed on paper) with the servo motor and a copper string.